codmpm/node-red-contrib-loxone/README.md

 * Loxone-In node (no subcontrols)
 * Loxone-Out node (no subcontrols)
 * Loxone-In: Select a control and a state to "listen to" which then gets passed to node-red
-* Loxone-Out: Select a control and feed it command according to the [structure file](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf?x48792)
+* Loxone-Out: Select a control and feed it commands according to the [structure file](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf?x48792)

 Tested with loxone-config V8.1.11.11